osmItalia/MapgiveIT/README.md

 [install RVM on Ubuntu](http://ryanbigg.com/2010/12/ubuntu-ruby-rvm-rails-and-you/) if you need more info you can visit the site [rvm.io](http://rvm.io/).

+*Warning*: the Ruby version installed with `apt-get` is very old.
+If you have already installed an old version of Ruby through the package manager you can remove it with `apt-get purge --remove ruby`.
+Install a recent version of Ruby following the instructions in the aforementioned post.

 Upon completing the installation of RVM you can install Jekyll with:

 ```